Missionary Medical Plan Giving

 The Medical Plan helps provide for active and retired Nazarene missionaries and their families when medical needs and emergencies arise.

-Nazarene Missionary Medical Plan pays for:
+Nazarene Missionary Medical Plan pays for insurance that typically covers:

 Medical Plan Funds are provided through Memorial Roll, Distinguished Service Awards, Medical Plan freewill offerings, and the "Gifts from the Heart" promotion.